DirkNachbar/Docker/README.md

    - either native running Oracle Database with UNICODE Character Set
    - or Oracle Database on Docker see (https://github.com/oracle/docker-images/tree/master/OracleDatabase)

+For a good HowTo setup your initial Docker environment, you may have a look on Gerald Venzl's Blog https://geraldonit.com/2017/08/21/creating-an-oracle-database-docker-image/ .
+Specially the section "Increase base image size" will save you a lot of trouble ;-)

 ## How to build Oracle Forms & Reports 12.2.1.2.0
 Get a copy of this repository on your Docker host, make sure that your Docker host have either direct Internet Connection or configure a Proxy to be able to run required `yum install` commands inside the Docker build files